 From the findings on the impact of early reading on the use of library resources, it was deduced from the respondents that all the items in the research questions were positively recorded.
 Children who use library resources in their early stage of informal education develop interest in reading and making use of the library resources.
 This is because the child will have access to numerous reading materials.
 Making use of the available resources in the library will make the child study with ease and research becomes easy also.
 When such practice continues, self-development will occur.
 This implies that early reading promotes the use of the library positively.
 This agrees with the research conducted by Chukwueke, et al (2018) & Anyaegbu, et al (2016) that the use of library resources makes students use the library without stress, assignments done with easy and increases the student's reading habit.
-Therefore, children use of the library.
+Therefore, children use of the library increases their academic advantage over others that are not making use of the library.